In order for distance learning to work, though, a facilitator

 Ask questions of the students in discussion

-Provide additional materials for students to look at
+Provide additional materials for students to

 Back to Guide